 Vedic counseling is life guidance based upon the Vedic tradition of Self- knowledge and cosmic knowledge.
 Vedic counseling helps us determine our Dharma along with the laws of nature and consciousness that work behind the visible universe.
 It enables us to access the unlimited wisdom, energy and vitality inherent in the cosmos.
-Vedic knowledge connects us to universal intelligence that helps us move beyond our human and creaturely constraints.

 A Vedic counselor is a teacher of Vedic ways of knowledge.
 He or she can be defined as “Vedic educator,” guiding others on Vedic ways of improving communication, social harmony, respect for nature, and inner realization.
 A Vedic counselor is a guide to higher living and deeper awareness.

-What is the Antiquity of Vedic Counseling?
+What is the Basis of Vedic Counseling?

 Counseling has been an important part of all Vedic disciplines and teachings since their inception thousands of years ago by the great rishis and yogis of the Himalayas, such as mentioned in Vedic texts.
 This guiding role has taken many names and forms as the guru, pandit, acharya, or vaidya, such as could be found in each village or community, who provide guidance in all aspects of life, including recommending healing practices, rituals, Yoga, mantra and meditation to help us overcome our difficulties in life and to promote overall well-being.